 Instructions before your surgical appointment

 The following instructions pertain to your health before dental procedures are performed.
-Please follow these directions carefully for your comfort.
-If you have any questions at any time please feel free to contact our office.
+Please follow these directions carefully.

 Please advise us of any changes in your medical history.
 If your physician has prescribed you any medications recently please let us know as well.